vallyian/protoc-binary/README.md

 # protoc-binary

-Downloads latest Google Protocol Buffers binary wrapped as npm package.
+Downloads Google Protocol Buffers binary wrapped as npm package.
+By default, it will download the latest released version.
+If an older version is required, add `"protoc-binary": "x.x.x"` at the root of your package.json.

 ## Install